Voice Masculinization

 What if I would like to come in just for a consultation?

-A: Consultations are one hour and include voice analysis, physical examination, a scope of the voicebox and a lengthy discussion regarding expectations.
-The charge of $500 will be applied towards the cost of the surgery package.
+A: Consultations are for one hour and include voice analysis, physical examination, a scope of the larynx and a lengthy discussion regarding expectations.
+The $500 consultation fee will be applied towards the surgery deposit.

 Can't I just send you a voice recording?

-A: Voice analysis is only a small part of determining whether a client is a good candidate for voice surgery and cannot replace an in-person consultation which includes a scope of the voicebox.
+A: Voice analysis is only a small part of determining whether a client is a suitable candidate for voice surgery and cannot replace an in-person consultation which requires a scope of the larynx.

 Where is the incision?

 A: The incision is made in a skin crease in the middle of the neck.
 The incision is hidden as best as possible in a skin crease and closed using plastic surgery technique.
-Prior incisions cannot usually be used.
+Incisions take 12 months to fully mature.
+See the POSTOPERATIVE section below for more information.

 How many surgeries does the Center perform?
 Is the surgeon Board Certified?
 Fellowship trained?

-A: The Center is dedicated to laryngeal (voicebox) surgery.
-Dr. Haben has performed hundreds of pitch alteration surgeries and thousands of voice surgeries.
-The different techniques involved in masculinization voice surgery have been developed by Dr. Haben and continue to be perfected at the practice over the last 15 years.
-Dr. Haben is Board Certified in Otolaryngology and Fellowship trained in laryngology and voice surgery, as well as earning a Master's Degree for his research in voice and laryngology.
+A: The Center is dedicated to laryngeal surgery.
+Dr. Haben has performed hundreds of pitch alteration surgeries and thousands of voice procedures.
+The different techniques involved in masculinization voice surgery have been developed by Dr. Haben and continue to be perfected at the practice over the last 20+ years.
+Dr. Haben is Board Certified in Otolaryngology and Fellowship trained in laryngology and voice surgery, as well as earning a Master's Degree for research in voice and laryngology.
 Dr. Haben routinely lectures and publishes on voice surgery and related topics.
-Recently, he authored and edited a special edition of Clinics of Otolaryngology on gender affirmation surgery for ears, nose and throat physicians and lectures at the American Academy as an expert on Gender Affirming Surgery.
+Recently, he authored and edited a special edition of Clinics of Otolaryngology on gender affirmation surgery for ears, nose and throat physicians and lectures at the American Academy as an expert on masculinization voice surgery.
+A copy of his publication on the topic may be found above.

 Why is a chaperone needed after the surgery?
 What if I do not have one?

-A: It is mandatory hospital, State and Federal guidelines that any patient undergoing general anesthesia MUST have a responsible adult with them for 24 hours after surgery.
+A: It is mandatory hospital, State and Federal guidelines that any patient undergoing sedation anesthesia MUST have a responsible adult with them for 24 hours after surgery.
 An acceptable chaperone must be 18 years or older and known to the client for at least one year.
 It is UNACCEPTABLE to "meet" a chaperone while in Rochester, "bunk" with another client having surgery the same day, or "hire" someone to stay with you.
-If you are not accompanied by an acceptable chaperone, you will be required to spend the night in the hospital.
-There is currently an additional cost of $1,310.
+If you are not accompanied by an acceptable chaperone, you will be required to spend the night in the hospital at additional cost.

 Do you accept Care Credit?
 How much is required to confirm a surgery date?
 What payments are accepted?
 What happens if I need to change the surgery date at the last minute?
 How far in advance do you book?

 A: The practice does not accept Care Credit.
 Credit cards are the preferred method of payment.
-Surgery may only be booked and confirmed once the listed deposit is made.
-Personal checks are accepted ONLY from US clients with checks drawn from a US bank and surgery dates are not confirmed until the check clears, typically 10-20 business days depending on the origin of the check.
-Changes are permitted without penalty, as long as the policy is not repetitively abused.
+Surgery may only be booked and confirmed once the deposit is made.
+Changes are permitted without penalty, as long as the policy is not repetitively abused and the new surgery dates falls within the same calendar year.
+Rescheduled surgery dates to a subsequent calendar year may be subject to hospital imposed annual price increases.
 Most non-peak surgery dates book 2-3 months in advance.

 Do you accept Medicare or private insurance for masculinization?
 Do I get any forms that can be submitted to my insurance?
 Or to my accountant for taxes?
 Is there a procedure (CPT) code for the surgery?

 A: Masculinization voice surgery is an elective cosmetic procedure.
 We neither accept Government nor private insurance for the procedure.
 We are not permitted to submit any forms to government or private insurance.
-A receipt of payment is provided; however, we are not responsible for insurance reimbursement, tax rebates or credits.
+An itemized receipt for the surgical deposit is provided.
+Itemized receipt for hospital charges can only be obtained by the patient directly from the hospital.
+We are not responsible for insurance reimbursement, tax rebates or credits.
 Receipts can NOT be altered, modified or amended under any circumstance to meet any requested criteria.
 The procedure (CPT) code used for masculinization laryngoplasty is 31599.

 All your surgery dates are on Wednesdays.
 Do you operate any other day?